bitrise-io/bitrise/_docs/step-development-guideline.md

 - cordova
 - ionic

-_If step is available for all project type, do not specify project_type_tags, otherwise specify every project type, with which the step can work._
+_If step is available for all project types, do not specify project_type_tags, otherwise specify every project types, with which the step can work._

 `type_tags` are used to categorise the steps based on it's functionality.